celena017/Universal/README.md

 All release are tested before releasing...

-Configure config to your needs
+Configure config settings to your needs

 Report any bugs found on forum